Fluency: Second-language acquisition in children

 Since childhood is a critical period, widespread opinion holds that it is easier for young children to learn a second language than it is for adults.
 Children can even acquire native fluency when exposed to the language on a consistent basis with rich interaction in a social setting.
 In addition to capacity, factors like; 1) motivation, 2) aptitude, 3) personality characteristics, 4) age of acquisition 5) first language typology 6) socio-economic status and 7) quality and context of L2 input play a role in L2 acquisitions rate and building fluency.
 Second language acquisition (SLA) has the ability to influence children's cognitive growth and linguistic development.

 Skill that consists of ability to produce words in target language develops until adolescence.
 Natural ability to acquire a new language with a deliberate effort may begin to diminish around puberty i.e. 12–14 years of age.
 Learning environment, comprehensible instructional materials, teacher, and the learner are indispensable elements in SLA and developing fluency in children.
-Extensive reading in L2 can offer twofold benefits in foreign language learning i.e. "reading to comprehend English and reading to learn English".

 Paradis (2006) study on childhood language acquisition and building fluency examines how first and second language acquisition patterns are generally similar including vocabulary and morphosyntax.
 Phonology of first language is usually apparent in SLA and initial L1 influence can be lifelong, even for child L2 learners.

 Children can acquire a second language simultaneously (learn L1 and L2 at the same time) or sequentially (learn L1 first and then L2).
 In the end, they develop fluency in both with one dominant language which is spoken largely by the community they live in.

-According to one You Tube video from 2014, there are five stages of SLA and developing fluency: